The new school year is quickly approaching! Use these tips to make back to school organization a snap so that you get started on the right foot.

 Here is a great article for a back to school outfit capsule to help you learn to buy staple items and mix & match those items.
 Buying fewer (but interchangeable) clothes is easier on the wallet – and the laundry chore!

-Note: This specific post is for girls, but you can get inspiration for a boys wardrobe as well.
+Note: This specific post is for girls, but you can get inspiration for a boys wardrobe as well down below.

 Boys Back to School Capsule Wardrobe | Everyday Savvy